 No, the treehouses do not have bathrooms.
 However, there is a shared bathroom building.

-There are few places left in this world that do not tax your wallet; this is one of those rare finds.
+Few places left in this world do not tax your wallet; this is one of those rare finds.
 Affordable, unusual, dreamy, and loaded with amenities, this place is beyond worth its cost.
 This is why these are Florida’s best treehouse rentals!

 Lastly, kids or no kids, we have all dreamed of staying in a treehouse at some point – here’s your chance!